HomeMedals and TokensInteresting Coins - A Love Token on Valentine's Day

-On this Valentine’s Day, we figured we’d add in a numismatic twist.
-Love tokens are generally defined as coins where one or sometimes both sides have been smoothed down and engraved with initials, names, phrases and/or scenes.
-These were often given to young ladies as “tokens of love” by suitors.
+Love tokens are a class of numismatic collectible, where one or sometimes both sides of a coin have been smoothed down and engraved with initials, names, phrases, or scenes.
+These were often given to young ladies as “tokens of love” by suitors and were popular Valentine’s Day gifts.

-The manufacture and practice of giving a “Love Token” seems to have originated in Great Britain in the early 1800s, and then migrated to the United States in the mid-to-late 1800s.
+The manufacture and practice of giving a love token date back to the early 1800s in Great Britain, and with the influx of British immigrants, the practice came to the United States in the mid-to-late 1800s.

-The Liberty Seated dime is perhaps the most popular coin used to create love tokens (likely because of its smaller size and silver content), but love tokens are known to have been made from all denominations of U.S. coins, from half cents through 20-dollar gold pieces, as well as numerous world coins and denominations.
+Americans used all manner of coins to engrave messages of love.
+The Liberty Seated dime is the most popular coin used to create these mementos (likely because of its smaller size and silver content).
+Still, love tokens are known to have been produced using all denominations of U.S. coins, from half-cent to 20-dollar gold pieces, as well as numerous world coins and denominations.

-Being personalized items from a wide variety of creators, each love tokens has its own personality.
-Each one of these coins represents a love shared between two people.
+Being personalized items from a wide variety of creators, each love tokens has its own personality and story.
+Each one represents a love shared between two people.
+It’s always great when these love stories pass from generation to generation, but often they are lost to time.

 Most American love tokens you’ll encounter will have the initials of a person, sometimes a name or a message.
 A few will have an ornate depiction of some object or symbol, such as a bird or a heart.

-One factor in the desirability of the piece is the denomination selected for the love token.
-Another important factor is the ornateness of the artwork involved.
-The more detailed and fancy the engraving, the more desirable and expensive the love token.
+One factor in the desirability of the piece is the denomination selected for the token.
+Gold and silver host coins will imbue the piece with a base metal value.
+Another critical factor is the ornateness of the artwork involved—the more detailed and fancy the engraving, the more desirable and expensive the token.

-Love tokens are not expensive.
-Most love tokens made from a Seated Liberty dime sell for perhaps $10-20 each.
+This collectible category is typically not expensive.
+Most that were made from a Seated Liberty dime sell for $20-30 each.
 The more ornate coins and gold coins will cost significantly more.

 CoinWeek